Discover the Magic of Music

 Tempo Rubato

 Imagine holding a large rubber band in each hand and pulling it to stretch it out and relaxing it to return to it’s original shape.
 The musical effect of pushing and pulling on the time is featured in the video below.
-(The rubato aspect of the performance on the video below ends at 0:22)

 This page is under construction